libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 handshake function.
 It introduces coupling between those two functions.

-The improved multiplexer negotiation approach MUST be interoperable with pervious libp2p versions which do not support this improvement.
+The improved multiplexer negotiation approach MUST be interoperable with previous libp2p versions which do not support this improvement.

 ## Design